DAY 1 – Arrive Assisi

 DAY 8 – Return home

-After breakfast we will check out of our hotel and drive to Naples airport for our return flight to Dublin returning to our homes, filled with a sense of tranquillity, rejuvenation, and peace in our hearts.
+This morning we will check out of our hotel and drive to Naples airport for our return flight to Dublin as we return to our homes, filled with a sense of tranquillity, rejuvenation, and peace in our hearts.

 *It is our intention to follow the itinerary as outlined above, however due to many factors like local holidays, traffic or weather conditions it may be necessary to make changes to the order of events or even the cancelation of certain events.